 Netsafe is an incorporated society with members from across the country.
 Our members represent organisations with an interest in building confidence in using digital technology.
 Becoming a Netsafe member gives you and your organisation an opportunity to contribute to advancing online safety in New Zealand.

 Online safety is an important topic, and one that is rapidly growing as the use of digital technology increases.
 The opportunities available through the use of technology are significant and it’s vital for New Zealand that the online safety community works together to enable everyone to confidently access and take advantage of these opportunities.

 If you’d like to be a part of the online safety conversation, you should consider becoming a Netsafe member.

 Membership is free, easy to apply for and it gives you and your organisation the opportunity to play a part in the development of online safety and the use of digital tech right here in New Zealand.

-You’ll receive our monthly member e-newsletter, our annual report, and invitations to events like our annual online safety conference and AGM to discuss emerging topics.
+You’ll receive our monthly e-newsletter, our Netsafe Quarterly Report, the Netsafe Annual Report, and invitations to events like our annual online safety conference and AGM to discuss emerging topics.

 Apply for membership

 Apply to be a Netsafe member by emailing email@example.com with your name and phone number, outlining your role and interest in online safety and security.

 All applications are reviewed for approval at Netsafe’s Board meetings.

 If you have questions about becoming a Netsafe member, please feel free to get in touch by emailing firstname.lastname@example.org